 Checks require two signatures.
-The two required signatures shall be those of either two authorized Board members or one authorized Board member and the Executive Director.
+The two required signatures shall be those of either two authorized Board members or one authorized Board member and the Chief Executive Officer.
+In the absence of the Chief Executive Officer, the Chief Operations Officer is authorized to sign checks.
 The Board shall determine which Board members are authorized signers, and on which accounts they are authorized to sign.
 No checks shall be signed prior to the check being completed in its entirety (no signing of blank checks).
 With the exception of payroll checks created by the Agency's third-party payroll contractor, no signatures other than hand-written, original signatures shall be affixed to any Agency check.